chocolatey/docs/input/en-us/creating-packages/create-packages.md

 ## Push Your Package

 To push your package after you have built and tested it, you type `choco push packageName.nupkg -s sourceLocation` where *packageName.nupkg* is the name of the nupkg that was built with a version number as part of the package name and *sourceLocation* is the location of the source you want to push to (e.g. `-s https://chocolatey.org/` for chocolatey's community feed).
 You must have an api key for https://chocolatey.org/ set.
-Take a look at [[choco push|CommandsPush]]
+Take a look at [choco push](./usage/commands/push)

 You can also log into chocolatey.org and upload your package from there (not recommended for packages over 2MB).